carmenrobinson/Circadian-zonation/README.md

-This is a personal branch for work on the code published in Droin et al. (2021).
-All credit and ownership goes to the authors (text below from the original repository).

 # Code repository: Space-time logic of liver gene expression at sublobular scale
 The main figures of the paper *Space-time logic of liver gene expression at sublobular scale* can be recreated from this code.
 All the computations are done in the script "Analysis.ipynb".